Approximate non-linear model predictive control with safety-augmented neural networks: Numerical examples

 \tabe\ref{tab:safevsnaive} also summarizes how often our method rejects the NN prediction and chooses the safe candidate solution in closed loop.
-It further states the reasons for rejection, which could be state or terminal constraint violation (safety) in \algo\ref{alg:online-validation} line~\ref{alg:online-validation:feasible}, or failure to decrease the cost (convergence) in line~\ref{alg:cost-decrease}.
+The reasons for rejection are given in \tabe\ref{tab:rejectionreason}, which could be state or terminal constraint violation (safety) in \alg\ref{alg:online-validation} line~\ref{alg:online-validation:feasible}, or failure to decrease the cost (convergence) in line~\ref{alg:cost-decrease}.
 A trajectory could be rejected for multiple reasons.
-The results in \tabe\ref{tab:safevsnaive} show that all three reasons for rejection might be relevant, depending on the specific system and constraints.
-For example, in the stir tank system, constraint violation is rarely the reason for applying the safe candidate; in the quadcopter system, state constraint violation is a major reason for rejecting NN predictions; and in the chain mass system, the terminal constraint is almost always the reason for applying the safe candidate.
+The results in \tabe\ref{tab:rejectionreason} show that all three reasons for rejection might be relevant, depending on the specific application.

-The numerical examples given in this section demonstrate that the proposed method is fast to evaluate and provides deterministic guarantees for safety, while naively always applying the NN solution can be unsafe and performing online optimization is much slower.